 The group also carries out applied research related to the development and validation of new diagnostic assays and vaccines, as well as the epidemiology and control of the exotic non-vesicular viruses within its portfolio.
 The group works very closely with the African Swine Fever Virus Group, Orbivirus Research Group, Large DNA Viruses Group and the Entomology Group.

-As part of its commitment to the EU, FAO and OIE the Non-Vesicular Disease Reference Laboratory group organises scientific and technical training.
+As part of its commitment to the FAO and OIE the Non-Vesicular Disease Reference Laboratory group organises scientific and technical training.
 Each year the Non-Vesicular Disease Reference Laboratories run a training course allowing scientists to improve their knowledge of exotic virus diseases and provide training in the principles and applications of more modern biotechnology (and thus extend their laboratory’s diagnostic capabilities).

 The Non-Vesicular Disease Reference Laboratories, as the parent institute, have completed OIE-funded laboratory twinning projects with reference laboratories in both Morocco and Uganda.
 They are currently undertaking another project with Tanzania.
 The aim of these twinning projects is to upgrade the diagnostic capabilities of the national reference labs in these countries in selected diseases, so that they can eventually gain OIE reference laboratory status.